nunit/docs/docs/articles/nunit/release-notes/framework.md

 ## NUnit 4.3.2 - Dec 28, 2024

-This is a hotfix release for a regression bug, and also fixing the version numbers of the assembly DLLs.
+This is a hotfix release for a regression bug, and also fixes the version numbers of the assembly DLLs.

 There are 2 issues fixed in this release.